 Other outdoor activities include a large inflatable JCB that the children can bounce, climb and slide on.
 There are a couple of playground areas, crazy golf, an assault course and even a water fight area for the good weather.

 There are little pedal go-karts to ride on and mini quad-bikes that are activated when you put a £1 coin in.
 There’s also a lovely little sand pit area with a little slide.
 Both girls enjoyed the outdoor plan and it was great to have plenty to do outside.

 There is an undercover picnic area with a little cafe serving a small variety of food such as burgers.
 Inside, there is a larger cafe with hot and cold food and drinks.
 We ate here and had paninis and jacket potatoes which were all quite nice.

 Next to the cafe is a big soft play area.
 There is a section for older children with some brilliant slides.
 There is also a little under fives area.
 Both girls were happy to play in the larger soft play and go on the slides.
 Libby went on the big drop slides and Lia stuck with the other slides that you go down on a mat as the drop slides are for over 4’s only.

 The soft play is a really nice area with lots for them to do.
 Had the weather been bad, we’d have spent a lot of time in there.
 As it was, we preferred to make the most of the time being outdoors in the beautiful countryside.
-Please note, we were invited to the National Forest Adventure Farm free of charge to allow me to write a blog post about it.
-All views, opinions, images and mini animal lovers are my own.
+Head to the National Forest Adventure Farm website to find out more and book.